patelatharva/Data_Warehouse_with_Amazon_Redshift/README.md

-# Building Data Warehouse with AWS Redshift
+# Building Data Warehouse with Amazon Redshift

 In this project I created an ETL pipeline for a database hosted on Redshift.
 I loaded data from S3 to staging tables on Redshift and execute SQL statements that created the analytics tables from these staging tables.